tsilva/curriculum-vitae/README.md

 When I later got my hands on a PC and a 56kbps modem, with internet access and a voracious appetite for learning, I was off to the races: disassembling executables to bypass trial limitations (allegedly), writing more video games, learning more coding languages, developing web apps, etc.. by the time I got to taking Computer Engineering in university, I was already well on my way.

-From starting my career at Microsoft, co-founding Hive Solutions, remote-working for multiple United States clients and finally settling for a long ride with Tynker, I have had the opportunity to work on a wide range of projects, usually in a leading role and covering all facets of software development.
+Across the span of 20+ years of experience, from starting my career at Microsoft, to co-founding Hive Solutions, remote-working for multiple United States clients and finally settling for a long ride with Tynker, I have had the opportunity to work on a wide range of projects, usually in a leading role and covering all facets of software development.

 In my latest gig with Tynker, I rode the rollercoaster all the way from it being a very small team, to being [acquired for $200M by BYJU's in 2021](https://techcrunch.com/2021/09/16/byjus-acquires-coding-platform-tynker-for-200-million-in-us-expansion-push/), and ultimately [going down with the ship](https://techcrunch.com/2024/01/29/byjus-seeks-to-raise-200-million-in-rights-issue/).
 It was a wild ride, full of valuable lessons, where I had the opportunity of being the main contributor to a lot of Tynker's core products, that were used by over 100 million students and in more than 150,000 schools.